MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-change-layout-currently-used-report.md

 If you selected a built-in RDLC or Word report layout, then no further action is required, and the layout will be used the next time the report is run.

-## To change the custom layout to use for a report layout
+## <a name="to-change-the-custom-layout-to-use-for-a-report-layout"></a>To change the custom layout to use for a report layout

 You may also want to change the currently used custom layout.
 For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).